severalnines/docs/user-guide/mysql/backup.rst

 	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
 Only available if you choose *Store on Controller* in *Backup Location*.

 * **Databases**
 	- List of databases retrieved from the monitored MySQL servers.
 Default is 'All Databases'.

+* **Failover backup if node is down**
+	- Yes - Backup will be run on any available node if the target database node is down.
+If failover is enabled and the selected node is not online, the backup job elects an online node to create the backup.
+This ensures that a backup will be created even if the selected node is not available.
+If the scheduled backup is an incremental backup and a full backup does not exist on the new elected node, then a full backup will be created.
+	- No - Backup will not run if the target database node is down.

 Current Backup Schedule
 .......................